 The garage is a critical feature for prospective homeowners.
 With the utility it offers, it’s easy to see why.
 The garage bears a lot of the functions we need in the home.
 We max out wall and ceiling space for storage and set up workspaces for our projects.
-From tools and pool accessories to lawn equipment and cars, everything has its purpose and place.
+Everything has its purpose and place, from tools and pool accessories to lawn equipment and cars.

 Is your garage lighting working for you?